لسانك حصانك tongue twister book

 Bologna Ragazzi Award winner 2016 illustrations by Hanane

-…when multiple books are displayed side by side, cover illustrations continue seamlessly across books.
+To further reinforce the repeating aspect of tongue twisters, when multiple books are displayed side by side, the illustration on the covers continue seamlessly across books.

 children's book cover seamless illustration Bologna Winner

-So I used the Arabic letters of each tongue twister is a modular way.
+I used the Arabic letters of each tongue twister is a modular way.
 I made each illustration hint to the meaning of each tongue twister without it being too literal or obvious.
-It’s a puzzle, and needs to require some effort to figure out.
-For example, if a tongue twister is about carrots, you’d see a rabbit instead.
+It's a puzzle, and needs to require some effort to figure out.
+For example, if a tongue twister is about carrots, you'd see a rabbit instead.

 children book illustration process Hanane Kai